SJ0769/Obsidian-Notes-SJ/content/Set Theory/Fundamentals of Set Theory.md

 **Defining Cardinals:**
 The cardinality of a set $X$ is the least ordinal number $\alpha$ such that there is a bijection $f:X\to \alpha$, this definition assumes the axiom of choice.
-In class theory, the cardinality of a set $X$ may be defined as the class $[X]$ of all sets that are equinumerous to $X$ (i.e., an equivalence class of all sets such that there is a bijection to the set $X$).
+In class theory, the cardinality of a set $X$ may be defined as the class $[X]$ of all sets that are equinumerous to $X$ (i.e., an equivalence class of all sets such that there is a bijection to the set $X$), but as it is the case for ordinals, this cannot be done within set theory.

 **The Powerset:**